-Developed in partnership with UC San Diego's Division of Biological Sciences, this 3-day workshop is designed to provide a deep dive into bioreactor principles and bioprocess development.
-You will be equipped with the fundamental knowledge and practical skills needed to design, develop, optimize, control, scale-up, analyze, and troubleshoot your fermentation processes.
-Five case studies allow attendees to practice what they have learned.
-A “Fermentation Firing Line” provides a lively, open ended forum for attendees to pose questions to the instructional team on any fermentation-related subject.
+This 3-day workshop is designed to provide a deep dive into bioreactor principles and bioprocess development.
+Speakers from UC San Diego, Genomatica, DuPont and more will provide you with the fundamental knowledge and practical skills needed to design, develop, optimize, control, scale-up, analyze, and troubleshoot your fermentation processes.

 Understand the biological principles behind microbial metabolism, growth, and genetic modification

 Review the principles behind bioreactor design, operation, monitoring control, and scale up

 Learn how to improve fermentation performance through statistical design and analysis of experiments

 Learn a structured approach to downstream bioprocess design

 Learn how to carry out economic analysis of bioprocess operating and capital costs